MicrosoftDocs/azure-reference-other/studio-module-reference/export-to-azure-blob-storage.md

 - [Convert Dataset to VW Format](https://gallery.azure.ai/Experiment/Step-1-Convert-Dataset-to-VW-Format-1): This experiment uses Python script together with the **Export Data** module to create data that can be used by Vowpal Wabbit.

-- [Setting up predictive analytics pipelines using Azure SQL Data Warehouse](https://gallery.azure.ai/Tutorial/Setting-up-predictive-analytics-pipelines-using-Azure-SQL-Data-Warehouse-1):   This scenario describes data movement among multiple components, including Azure Machine Learning and SQL Data Warehouse.
+- [Setting up predictive analytics pipelines using Azure SQL Data Warehouse](https://gallery.azure.ai/Tutorial/Setting-up-predictive-analytics-pipelines-using-Azure-SQL-Data-Warehouse-1):   This scenario describes data movement among multiple components, including Machine Learning and SQL Data Warehouse.

 - [No-code batch scoring](https://gallery.azure.ai/Tutorial/No-code-Batch-Scoring-1): This tutorial demonstrates how you can use Azure Logic Apps to automate both the import of data used by experiments, and writing experiment results to blob storage.